-- (a) Program funds shall be used for post-construction, permanent financing only. - (b) The initial term of the loan shall be 55 years, commencing on the date of recordation of the Program loan documents. - (1) The initial term of the loan may be 50 years if the Project is located in Indian Country and if a 55-year term is not feasible as determined by the Department.
+- (a) Program funds shall be used for post-construction, permanent financing only. - (b) The initial term of the loan shall be 55 years, commencing on the date of recordation of the Program loan documents. - (1) The initial term of the loan may be 50 years if the Project is located in Indian country and if a 55-year term is not feasible as determined by the Department.
 The 50-year term shall commence on the date of recordation of the Program loan documents. - (c) The Program loan shall be secured by the Project real property and improvements, subject only to liens, encumbrances and other matters of record approved by the Department pursuant to UMR Section 8315.
+The Program loan shall have priority over loans provided by the Affordable Housing Program administered by the Federal Home

+Loan Bank.

-The Program loan shall have priority over loans provided by the Affordable Housing Program administered by the Federal Home Loan Bank. - (d) For projects located in Indian Country, the subject instrument shall be deemed sufficiently recorded if recorded with the Land Titles and Records Office at the BIA where the Project is located on trust or restricted land.
-In all cases, the subject instrument shall be recorded in the relevant county recording system.
-If a Department loan is recorded against a fee interest, then there must be a restriction preventing that land from being put into trust until the affordability term of the Department loan/grant term has run. - (e) Where the requirements of federal funding for a project, or the requirements of the low-income housing tax credits used in a project, would cause a violation of the requirements of these guidelines, the requirements of these guidelines may be modified as necessary to ensure program compatibility.
-Where the requirements of state regulations or guidelines of funding or tax credits create what are deemed to be minor inconsistencies as determined by the Director of the Department, the Department may waive the guideline requirements as deemed necessary to avoid an unnecessary administrative burden.
+- (d) For projects located in Indian country, the subject instrument shall be deemed sufficiently recorded if recorded with the Land Titles and Records Office at the BIA or if the subject instruments are recorded in the county recording system having jurisdiction over the property.
+If a Department loan is recorded against a fee interest, then there must be a restriction preventing that land from being put into trust until the affordability term of the Department loan/grant term has run. - (e) Where the requirements of federal funding for a project, or the requirements of the lowincome housing tax credits used in a project, would cause a violation of the requirements of these guidelines, the requirements of these guidelines may be modified as necessary to ensure program compatibility.
+Where the requirements of state regulations or guidelines of funding or tax credits create what aredeemed to be minor inconsistencies as determined by the director of the Department, the Department may waive the guideline requirements as deemed necessary to avoid an unnecessary administrative burden.
 Any such modifications or waivers shall be recorded in the Regulatory Agreement or other documents governing the loan.